braaannigan/braaannigan.github.io/publications.md

 ### In prep

-* __Brannigan, L.__, D. P. Marshall, A. C. Naveira Garabato and G. Nurser:
-  *Submesoscale instabilities in mesoscale eddies*, to be submitted to JPO.

  * __Brannigan, L.__, H. Johnson, C. Lique:
 *Generation of halocline anticyclones at under-ice fronts*, to be submitted to JPO.

-### Submitted
+### In review

-* Naveira Garabato, A. C. et al.: *Vigorous lateral export of the meltwater outflow from a thinning Antarctic ice shelf*, submitted to Nature.
+* Naveira Garabato, A. C. et al.: *Vigorous lateral export of the meltwater outflow from a thinning Antarctic ice shelf*, in review at Nature.

+* __Brannigan, L.__, D. P. Marshall, J. Kaiser, A. C. Naveira Garabato and G. Nurser:
+  *Submesoscale instabilities in mesoscale eddies*, in review at JPO.

 ### Peer-reviewed